-- A recently completed building project (Fall of 2015) connects the high school, the elementary school, and the Central office.
+- Our Football field now has a new block wall Concession Stand and restrooms, completed in the Fall of 2017.
+It was a much needed improvement. - A recently completed building project (Fall of 2015) connects the high school, the elementary school, and the Central office.
 It provides safety from the weather, from traffic, and from other threats as well. - A new locker room / weight room / wrestling room addition in 2002 has enhanced the school plant greatly. - A new addition that houses the music room, front entrance, and long distance learning lab was completed prior to that in 2000. - Continued efforts in maintenance, beautification and in up to date vehicles for students and staff transportation help maintain a safe, friendly atmosphere. - Restrooms in the Elementary and Central Office Building were completely re-modeled in the summer of 2011. - The cafeteria was enlarged and remodeled as well in the summer of 2011.